clavalle-pts/ux-playbook/design-charter.md

     - An element could be a component the container.
 For example, a many-to-one relationship between the element and the container could be menu buttons (elements) in a menu (container).

 - Entry
     - The relationship between entry and element is could be described as a type of element.
 Each element could contain multiple types of entries.
 For example, a menu could have buttons for navigation and buttons for search.
-This would represent two types of entries each with differient behavior.
+This would represent two types of entries each with different behavior.

 ##### A Sample Nesting
 - Placeholder (Breakpoints) eg.an array of virtual-viewports that hold containers within the device viewport in an accessible manner.